Senkaku Islands: Early history

-Historically, the Chinese had used the uninhabited islands as navigational markers in making the voyage to the Ryukyu Kingdom upon commencement of diplomatic missions to the kingdom, "resetting the compass at a particular isle in order to reach the next one".
+Historically, the Chinese had used the uninhabited islands as navigational markers in making the voyage to the Ryukyu Kingdom upon commencement of diplomatic missions to the kingdom, "resetting the compass at a particular isle in order to reach the next one."

 The first published description of the islands in Europe appears in a book imported by Isaac Titsingh in 1796.
 His small library of Japanese books included Sangoku Tsūran Zusetsu (三國通覧圖說, An Illustrated Description of Three Countries) by Hayashi Shihei.
-This text, which was published in Japan in 1785, described the Ryūkyū Kingdom.
-Hayashi followed convention in giving the islands their Chinese names in his map in the text, where he coloured them in the same pink as China.
+This text, which was published in Japan in 1785, described the Ryukyu Kingdom.
+Hayashi followed convention in giving the islands their Chinese names in his map in the text, where he coloured them in the same pink as mainland China.

 In 1832, the Oriental Translation Fund of Great Britain and Ireland supported the posthumous abridged publication of Titsingh's French translation.

 The name, "Pinnacle Isles" was first used by James Colnett, who charted them during his 1789–1791 voyage in the Argonaut.
 William Robert Broughton sailed past them in November 1797 during his voyage of discovery to the North Pacific in HMS Providence, and referred to Diaoyu Island/Uotsuri Island as "Peaks Island".
 Reference was made to the islands in Edward Belcher's 1848 account of the voyages of HMS Sammarang.
 Captain Belcher remarked that "the names assigned in this region have been too hastily admitted."
 Belcher reported anchoring off Pinnacle Island in March 1845.

-In the 1870s and 1880s, the English name Pinnacle Islands was used by the British navy for the rocks adjacent to the largest island Uotsuri-shima / Diaoyu Dao (then called 和平嶼 (hô-pîng-sū, Peace Island in Hokkien)); Kuba-shima / Huangwei Yu (then called Ti-a-usu); and Taishō-tō / Chiwei Yu.
+In the 1870s and 1880s, the English name Pinnacle Islands was used by the British navy for the rocks adjacent to the largest island, Uotsuri-shima / Diaoyu Dao (then called 和平嶼 (hô-pîng-sū, Peace Island in Hokkien)); Kuba-shima / Huangwei Yu (then called Ti-a-usu); and Taishō-tō / Chiwei Yu.

 A Japanese navy record issued in 1886 first started to identify the islets using equivalents of the Chinese and English terms employed by the British.
-The name "Senkaku Retto" is not found in any Japanese historical document before 1900 (the term "Senkaku Gunto" began being used in the late 19th century), and first appeared in print in a geography journal published in 1900.
+The name "Senkaku Retto" is not found in any Japanese historical document before 1900 (the term "Senkaku Gunto" began to be used in the late 19th century), and first appeared in print in a geography journal published in 1900.
 It was derived from a translation of the English name Pinnacle Islands into a Sinicized Japanese term "Sento Shoto" (as opposed to "Senkaku Retto", i.e., the term used by the Japanese today), which has the same meaning.

-The collective use of the name "Diaoyutai" to denote the entire group began with the advent of the controversy in the 1970s.
+The collective use of the name "Diaoyutai" to denote the entire island group began with the advent of the controversy in the 1970s.